rust-mcp-stack/rust-mcp-sdk/crates/rust-mcp-extra/README.md

     })?;
 ```

-Before running the [example](../../examples/workos-auth.rs), make sure you enabled DCR (Dynamic Client Regsitration) in your WorkOS Authkit dashboard.
+Before running the [example](../../examples/workos-auth.rs), make sure you enabled DCR (Dynamic Client Registration) in your WorkOS Authkit dashboard.

 Set the `AUTH_SERVER` environment variable and start the example: